alyssaruth/swing-test/README.md

 Test components with ease
 -------------------------

-Write simple assertions for Swing components, using the `StringSpec` style. and inspired by [kotest](https://github.com/kotest/kotest):
+Write simple assertions for Swing components, using the `StringSpec` style.

 ```kotlin
     @Test